webtides/element-js/README.md

 #### Use / Example Element

-CurrentJS elements are plain ES6 classes with some nice mappings (eg. properties, watch, etc.).
+`element-js` elements are plain ES6 classes with some nice mappings (eg. properties, watch, etc.).

 ```javascript
 import { BaseElement, defineElement } from '@webtides/element-js';